IOCCC image by Matt Zucker

 JUDGING PROCESS:

-Each submission submitted is given a random id number and subdirectory.
+Each submission submitted is given a random string and subdirectory.
 The submission files including, but not limited to prog.c, Makefile, remarks.md, .info.json, .auth.json as well as any data files that you submit, are all placed under their own directory and stored and judged from this directory.

 The above process helps keep us biased for/against any one particular individual.
 Therefore you MUST refrain from putting any information that reveals your identity in your submission.